-1. The existence of speculative trades in DA under trader settings, and

-366 2. the schedule of MACs for an MPS in an experimental setup.
+- 1. The existence of speculative trades in DA under trader settings, and - 2. the schedule of MACs for an MPS in an experimental setup.

-367 4.1 The existence of speculative trades in DAs under trader settings

-A critical observation we made in the process of implementing the experiments is that the 368 subjects conducted speculative trades in DAs.
-This issue has never been addressed with empirical 369 evidence.
-In particular, we realize that the subjects' trading behaviors appeared not to be based on 370 the MACs in DA experiments as illustrated in figures 6(a), 6(b) and 7(b).
-Rather, some subjects 371 appeared to only care about price movements during a trading period in DAs when they frequently 372 sold and bought permits.
-Under trader settings, DAs provide subjects with opportunities to buy 373 and sell the same unit of permits within a trading period and to potentially engage in speculative 374 trades, whereas under trader settings, UPAs do not provide subjects with such opportunities.
-375
+380 4.1 The existence of speculative trades in DAs under trader settings evidence.
+In particular, we realize that the subjects' trading behaviors appeared not to be based on the MACs in DA experiments as illustrated in figures 6(a), 6(b) and 7(b).
+Rather, some subjects appeared to only care about price movements during a trading period in DAs when they frequently sold and bought permits.
+Under trader settings, DAs provide subjects with opportunities to buy and sell the same unit of permits within a trading period and to potentially engage in speculative trades, whereas under trader settings, UPAs do not provide subjects with such opportunities.